TheHolyQuail/specialCharacterKeypad/README.md

 The custom code is split into two files code.py which contains the loop and keyboard state control and typeSym.py which houses the functions used to send keystrokes to the host computer.

+More a more detailed descriptions and assembly/programming instructions are availible on maker.io (link: )